SharpSync/docs/datasources/netsuite/markdown/netsuite-setup.md

 ## Putting it all together

 With the copied URL in the previous step, and the folder Id from the first step, it's time to setup the datasource in SharpSync.
-### Datasource configuration in SharpSync

-* In SharpSync add a new data source > NetSuite
+In SharpSync add a new data source > NetSuite

-#### Configuring NetSuite in SharpSync
+### Configuring NetSuite

 There are 2 configuration sections for each datasource
 * Authentication
 * BOM Configuration

-##### Authentication
+#### Authentication
 * Navigate to the Datasources > Config UI
 * Select the NetSuite datasource
 * Enter the following values: